applied-systems-biology/jipipe-website/content/_index.md

 # Macro programming for everyone!

 <center>
-JIPipe is a graphical batch processing programming language for <a href="https://fiji.sc/">ImageJ</a> that allows you to create macros <strong>without any programming </strong> by just creating a flowchart!
+JIPipe is a visual programming language for <a href="https://fiji.sc/">ImageJ</a> that allows you to create macros <strong>without any programming </strong> by just creating a flowchart!
 </center>